BBMRI-ERIC/miabis/all attributes.md

 Common collaboration topics | Topics that the [entity] partners collaborate on.
 Can be multiple values: Common charter, Common SOPs, Common data access policy, Common sample access, policy, Common MTA, Common image access policy, Common image MTA, Common representation, Common URL, Other. | Network
 Network type | Type or main collaboration area of the network.
 Can be one or more of the following values: BBMRI-ERIC National Node network, Biobank network, Collection network, Disease-specific network, Project network, Rare Disease network, Other | Network
 Sample source | The source from which the samples were collected or isolated.
 Can be one of the following values: Human, Animal, Environment | Collection, Research resource
+Storage temperature | The long-term storage temperature at which the sample is stored after preparation, based on SPREC | Collection
-Sex | The biological sex of the individuals in the [entity].
+The long-term storage temperature at which the sample is stored after preparation, based on SPREC v3.Sex | The biological sex of the individuals in the [entity].
 Can be one or more of the following values: Male, Female, Unknown, Undifferentiated, Not applicable | Collection, Research resource, Sample donor
 Age | Age at the time of the event | Event
 Age Low | Age of youngest sample donor at time of sample donation | Collection, Research resource Age High | Age of oldest sample donor at time of sample donation | Collection, Research resource